 Pupils unable to access the National Curriculum will have a personalised curriculum dependent on on need and EHC targets with support from the therapy team.

 Comprehensive individual baseline assessments are undertaken so we can demonstrate easily the progress your child has made.
 Assessment is on-going to demonstrate the progress in all areas.

 Our class sizes are usually six pupils and two staff to each class.
 We have additional staff that undertake Literacy or Numeracy intervention programme where a child requires this further support.
 Your child’s individual needs and preferences will be considered when deciding which class group they will be allocated to.

 How will both you and I know how my young person is doing and how will you help me to support my young person’s learning?

 We like to keep in contact with you.
 Your child will have a daily dairy that is taken back home every day to let you know what sort of day they have had in school.
 We will often phone you with good news about what your child has done that day or with any news that we think you may wish to know.

 At the end of every half term all comprehensive baselines assessments are updated.
-We use B Squared data programme to evaluate your child’s current academic attainment against National Curriculum levels.
-We further assess the B2 data against DfE progression data to show the rate of progress for your child.
+We use SOLAR data programme to evaluate your child’s current academic attainment against National Curriculum levels.
+We further assess the SOLAR data against DfE progression data to show the rate of progress for your child.
 If your child makes less than ‘Good’ progress in Literacy and Numeracy they will be offered an intervention programme to help them catch up.
 This means that most of our pupils make at least good progress and a significant number make outstanding progress in their academic studies.

 Your child will also have a yearly formal Annual Review where we invite you and the Local Authority along with any other professionals supporting your child.
 At the Annual Review we will consider all the evidence of their progress.
-The review will include a curriculum over view on what your child is expected to attain in the following academic year.

 We will regularly make phone calls to share with you anything we find works successfully with your child.